 The Project would connect to the existing sanitary sewer line located in Lexington Avenue northerly adjacent to the Project site.
 Extensions of and connections to the City sanitary sewer system would comply with City requirements.
 The Project does not propose or require construction or alteration of sewer service systems that would affect other facilities in the Service Area or the Service Area in total.
 Wastewater generated by the Project would be typical of residential generators, and would not require treatment beyond that provided by existing LACSD facilities.
 Moreover, the Project will be developed and operated in compliance with the regulations of the City and the standards of the Los Angeles Regional Water Quality Control Board (LARWQCB).
-Based on the preceding, there is available capacity at the Pomona Water Reclamation Plant (PWRP) to serve the Project in the near-term, with substantial residual capacity at the PWRP available to meet future Service Area wastewater treatment demands.
-On this basis, the cumulative effects of the Project are determined to be less-than-significant.
+Based on the preceding, the City Council hereby finds that there is available capacity at the Pomona Water Reclamation Plant (PWRP) to serve the Project in the near-term, with substantial residual capacity at the PWRP available to meet future Service Area wastewater treatment demands.
+On this basis, the City Council hereby finds that the cumulative effects of the Project are determined to be less-than-significant.

 The Project incorporates all necessary stormwater management systems and facilities.
 No substantive off-site stormwater management system improvements or modifications are proposed or required.
 The Project would comply with established stormwater management and stormwater treatment policies and regulations.
-With implementation of Project-specific stormwater management components, the Project's potential contribution to cumulative impacts affecting hydrology/water quality is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.
+With implementation of Project-specific stormwater management components, the City Council hereby finds that the Project's potential contribution to cumulative impacts affecting hydrology/water quality is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.

 Project-generated solid waste can be accommodated at either of the two likely receiving landfills, and there is available throughput capacity to serve the Project and other customers.
 Solid waste diversion achieved pursuant to the City Model Source Reduction and Recycling Element would further reduce potential Project impacts affecting area landfills.
 The Project would implement a Construction and Demolition (C&D) program further reducing potential Project solid waste management impacts.
-On this basis, the Project's potential contribution to cumulative solid waste management impacts is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.
+On this basis, the City Council hereby finds that the Project's potential contribution to cumulative solid waste management impacts is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.